 The vision of ISNGI is to ensure the best and sharpest minds from industry, government and academia collectively inform strategies to meet the next generation infrastructure challenges.

 Development of next generation infrastructure is a key challenge for both developing and developed countries.
 Huge investment is needed for replacement and modernization of legacy infrastructure and for greenfield infrastructure development.
 Climate change, urbanization and a changing social and geopolitical context are creating new challenges, that call for a new approach to infrastructure planning, design, management and governance.
 Digitalisation, datafication and other technological innovations help to meet the challenges, but only as a part of the solution.
 And at the cost of new risks and vulnerabilities.

 Meanwhile, the Covid-19 pandemic has turned our lives upside down.
 It reveals some of the risks and vulnerabilities that come with the massive flows of people and goods across the world.
 Our infrastructure systems, however, have enabled us to cope with the havoc wreaked by the pandemic.
 What does the pandemic mean for infrastructure development in the future?

-You are invited to submit a title and rough idea for a paper.
+You are invited to submit a title and abstract.
 Your outline must be original and not simultaneously submitted to another journal or conference.
-To facilitate the submission process, please consider the following guidelines, information, tips, terms and deadlines mentioned:
+Please carefully read the abstract submission guidelines before you submit your abstract.

-• The description of your idea has a maximum of 400 words
+- The abstract title has a maximum of 15 words

 ARE YOU a PhD student?